JasonJarvan/EAFT/Readme.txt

 You can use the GUI to classify the emotion and score of a comment to movie.

 2. Environment and Commands:
-Download Anaconda for python 3.7 which contains jupyter notebook pre-installed.
+a.Download Anaconda for python 3.7 which contains jupyter notebook pre-installed.
 Open jupyter notebook, create a new python3 note, and make sure you have installed nltk, or input the following code to download nltk packages:
 	import nltk
 	nltk.download()
 	Then the nltk's downloader will run.
 Download all the packages to the default filepath.
+b.
+Unzip EAFT\Demo\Score Classifier\aclImdb.zip into 'aclImdb' folder.
+c.
 Then you can put our program into the directory of your jupyter notebook's workspace (usually be your C:\Users\Your User) and see them in jupyter notebook.
 Run them with jupyter notebook.

 Hint: Anaconda includes all the packages we need, so install it and set it as your main python's interpreter is important.